vmware/terraform-provider-avi/website/docs/index.html.markdown

 ```

 You can export `AVI_SUPPRESS_SENSITIVE_FIELDS_DIFF` environment variable as `AVI_SUPPRESS_SENSITIVE_FIELDS_DIFF=true`
-if you want terraform to suppress the difference for sensitive fields during the plan update.
+if you want Terraform to suppress the difference for sensitive fields during the plan update.
 However, if you want to
 intentionally update the sensitive fields in the plan update then you need to un-export the environment variable or set
 it to false, i.e. export `AVI_SUPPRESS_SENSITIVE_FIELDS_DIFF=false` or unset `AVI_SUPPRESS_SENSITIVE_FIELDS_DIFF`.